-In situations where a ride time is scheduled and the horse will either not be presented in that division or is scratching the competition entirely, trainers must notify show management in a timely fashion.
-Trainers who fail to present their horse for their scheduled rides without sufficient notification will be assessed a \$100 fee which must be paid prior to applying for any future Thoroughbred Makeover.
-The only accepted forms of scratch notification are the submission of a scratch form via the Trainer Portal or directly notifying the in-gate.
-Submissions will receive an email confirmation to the email on file for the trainer or team captain.
+In situations where a ride time is scheduled and the horse will either not be presented in that division or is scratching the competition entirely, trainers must notify show management in a timely fashion via the scratch form in the Trainer Portal or direct communication at the ingate.
+Form submissions will receive an email confirmation to the email on file for the trainer or team captain.
+Emailing or calling the Show Secretary are not accepted form of scratch notification.